 Why this is important: There are a lot of real estate agents to choose from.
 A lot of them might seem great when you review their credentials, making it a tough decision of who to pick.
 But imagine you have two agents going up against each other – one who has years of experience in the local market, and one who only moved to the area a few months ago.
 As with anything, you want to pick the expert.
 Showcasing your vast local knowledge will show sellers that this isn’t your first rodeo when it comes to buying and selling houses in their neighborhood.

 4. Interior Design

-Sellers want their house to shine during each and every showing, and Mark lets them know that his brokerage’s interior design team provides full staging services.
+Sellers want their houses to shine during every show, and Mark lets them know that his brokerage’s interior design team provides full staging services.

 Why this is important: In today’s world of perfectly curated Instagram photos, sellers know that their home needs gorgeous photographs to outshine the competition.
 The importance of staging, when needed, cannot be underestimated.
 An agent who can facilitate great staging – and in turn, better photos – will stand out from the crowd.